aliBenhenia/internetRelayChat/README.md

 ## Bonus Part
 Enhance your IRC server with additional features if the mandatory part is perfect.
 Bonus features include handling file transfers and implementing a bot.

-## Submission and Peer-Evaluation
-Submit the required files, ensuring the mandatory part is perfect for the bonus part to be evaluated.
-Peer evaluation will be based on the correctness and functionality of your IRC server.

-Feel free to explore additional features to make your IRC server even more robust and user-friendly.
-Good luck with your implementation!